 - When you tag a file in EagleFiler, it applies the corresponding system-level tags in Mavericks.
 When you import a file into EagleFiler, it imports that file’s Mavericks tags.
 Currently, when a file is already in EagleFiler, if you change its tags using another application, the changes do not sync back to EagleFiler; this will be addressed in the next version of EagleFiler.
 Update (2013-12-19): EagleFiler 1.6.1 offers syncing with Finder tags.

 - EagleFiler’s “eftexttool” helper may crash when EagleFiler is indexing a Web archive.
 This is due to a bug in Mavericks (using

 - Due to a bug in Mavericks, the PDFs initially display partially scrolled down if you have both Zoom to Fit and Continuous Scroll enabled.
-The next version of EagleFiler work around this.
+Update (2013-12-19): EagleFiler 1.6.1 works around this bug.

 - It is recommended that you update to SpamSieve 2.9.10 before installing Mavericks.
 If you’ve updated to Mavericks first, and you don’t see the SpamSieve commands in Apple Mail’s Message menu, be sure to choose Install Apple Mail Plug-In from the SpamSieve menu.

 - If you’ve been modifying SpamSieve’s Info.plist file to hide its Dock icon, be sure to follow the updated instructions for this when running on Mavericks.